Mike Batayeh, ‘Breaking Bad’ actor, dead at 52

 Batayeh’s family told TMZ that the actor died of a heart attack in his sleep at his home in Michigan.
 According to his obituary, he died on June 1.
 He had no known heart issues.

-Batayeh was also a comedian who performed at a number of storied clubs, according Variety, including Gotham Comedy in New York and the Laugh Factory, Comedy Store, Improv and Icehouse in Los Angeles.
+Batayeh was also a comedian who performed at a number of storied clubs, according to Variety, including Gotham Comedy in New York and the Laugh Factory, Comedy Store, Improv, and Icehouse in Los Angeles.

 “Mike Batayeh was one of my 1st & best friends in comedy in LA & a great comedian,” fellow comedian Steven Lolli tweeted.
 “He played Dennis in #BreakingBad of course.
 No matter how successful, he always included friends.
 Class act.
 Ask God to please go easy on us Jews, Mike.
 It will be a great favor coming from you RIP.”